 Alice’s Teapot (앨리스의 티팟 ) |서울 종로구 자하문로 236

-Located across the road from the Seoul Museum, Alice’s Teapot is local hotspot to women for their very affordable afternoon tea sets.
+Located across the road from the Seoul Museum, Alice’s Teapot is a local hotspot for women for their very affordable afternoon tea sets.
 The cafe decor consists of many Sancho dolls peering out from the shelves and hand-painted floral wall murals.

 Afternoon tea sets of homemade pastries such as macarons, scones, and homemade yogurt are 10,000W for a three-tiered set.